PTM 7950 | Phase Change Pad

 How to achieve the minimum thermal resistance of PTM7950?

 To achieve as low thermal resistance as possible for your device, you choose the material with high thermal conductivity, minimize the bondline thickness, and also improve the surface wettability.
-PTM7950 excels at the thermal performance since it could achieve minimum bondline as 17um and high TC as 8.5 W/m.K.
-Clamping pressure (30~40 psi) and temperature (at least 30mins@60°C) are suggested to achieve a minimum bond line thickness of the phase change material, typically less than 1.5 mil (0.038mm) for best performance.
+PTM7950 excels at the thermal performance since it could achieve minimum bondline of 17um and high TC as 8.5 W/m.K.
+Clamping pressure (30~40 psi) and temperature (at least 30mins @ 60°C) are suggested to achieve a minimum bond line thickness of the phase change material, typically less than 1.5 mil (0.038mm) for best performance.
 The material must go through the phase change temperature to exhibit entitlement performance.
 (Check PCM Application Note) .

-The figures below shows the TI achieved using PTM7950.
+The figures below show the TI achieved using PTM7950.

 PTM7950 Bond Line Thickness, BLT (mm) vs. Pressure (psi)